Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

-In light of all these results, and under the assumption that Ba is primarily released in the winds of low-/intermediate-mass AGB stars, we reason that the variation in the [Ba/Fe] abundance with age within and between the chemical cells is likely to be due to the variation in the contribution by low-/intermediate-mass AGB star contributions to the ISM enrichment.
-This enrichment history is a function of stellar age and birth radius across the disc.
-Stars of different ages have either different formation pathways or underlying environmental conditions in which they form, that enable the same ([Fe/H],[Mg/Fe]), but different [Ba/Fe] values to be reached.
+In light of all these results, and under the assumption that Ba is primarily released in the winds of low-/intermediate-mass AGB stars, we reason that the variation in the [Ba/Fe] abundance with age within and between the [Fe/H]-[Mg/Fe] chemical cells is likely due to a difference in the total number of low-/intermediate-mass AGB stars, that contribute $s$-process (Ba) to the ISM.
+This enrichment in Ba is a function of stellar age, but is also a function of birth radius across the disc, given that we see the [Ba/Fe]-age relations change for different [Fe/H]-[Mg/Fe] cells.
+Stars of different ages have either different formation pathways or form in different environments at a different time from different gas.
+This enables the same ([Fe/H],[Mg/Fe]) but different [Ba/Fe] values to be reached.